Hypocritical Hammond: I Prepared For No Deal But Boris Mustn't Be Allowed To -

 So why does he have a problem with this Government doing the same thing he supposedly did..?

 Downing Street sources have hit back hard saying the likes of the former Chancellor “never accepted the referendum result and they fought to overturn it.”
 Number 10 sources tells the FT that “Hammond and Clarke sabotaged the UK’s preparations to leave.
-Every day, officials tell us about decisions they took to stop us actually leaving” and the Times that “Everyone knows the ex-chancellor’s real objective was to cancel the referendum result.”
+Every day, officials tell us about decisions they took to stop us actually leaving” and The Times that “Everyone knows the ex-chancellor’s real objective was to cancel the referendum result.”

-Hammond is doing nothing to dampen that analysis, himself again contemplating the prospect of a second referendum this morning.
+Hammond himself is doing nothing to dampen that analysis, talking up a second referendum again this morning.

 “If we can’t resolve this issue in Parliament it will have to be resolved by either a General Election or a second referendum.”